Moduli of polarised manifolds via canonical K\"ahler metrics: Introduction

 We will typically have a complex space $X$ which has a natural stratification by locally closed complex manifolds.
 In this situation on each stratum the $\phi_{\alpha}$ will either be smooth, or may be taken to be of class $C^l$ for some large $l$ (this $l$ will typically arise from some Sobolev embedding).
 Thus on each stratum $\omega = i\partial\bar\partial\phi_{\alpha}>0$, producing a perhaps mildly singular K\"ahler metric in the usual sense.

 We refer to \cite{ABB,HL,DG} for an introduction to GIT on complex spaces, and to \cite{GS2} for an introduction to cscK metrics.

-{\bf Acknowledgements:} We thank Daniel Greb, Eiji Inoue, Yuji Odaka, Cristiano Spotti, G\'abor Sz\'ekelyhidi and David Witt Nystr\"om for helpful discussions.
+{\bf Acknowledgements:} We thank Daniel Greb, Yue Fan, Eiji Inoue, Yuji Odaka, Cristiano Spotti, G\'abor Sz\'ekelyhidi and David Witt Nystr\"om for helpful discussions, and the referee for several useful suggestions.
 RD received funding from the ANR grant ``GRACK'' during part of this work.
 PN received funding from the ERC grant ``ALKAGE''.